AI Academy Experts Discuss AI For Small Businesses and Content Marketing [Ask Me Anything Session]

 In this post, we’d like to give you an inside look into the latest, exclusive members-only session with Mike Kaput (@MikeKaput), Director of Marketing Artificial Intelligence Institute.
-During the session, we discussed the opportunities with AI for content marketers and small businesses—all questions stemming from his course offered in the AI Academy for Marketers (listed below).
+During the session, we discussed the opportunities with AI for content marketers and artificial intelligence for small business—all questions stemming from his course offered in the AI Academy for Marketers (listed below).

 Below is a quick video from our chat, followed by top takeaways from the conversation.

 How does Marketing AI Institute use AI for content marketing?

 The Institute uses MarketMuse, an AI-powered content optimization and creation platform, to analyze the website and identify opportunities to improve or optimize existing content for increased performance, as well to generate content research briefs that guide content creation.

 Frase answer bot is used to match content to user questions, increasing content engagement, and providing an outlet to learn more about what people are interested in onsite.

 Pattern89 is used for content promotion.
 Pattern89 predicts what advertising creative will perform best on Facebook before you publish it.

 Seventh Sense predicts send-time optimization of emails.

 Google Docs' Smart Compose feature comes into play when drafting content.

 Grammarly is used by writers to help ensure writing fundamentals are in place (grammar, style, tone).